VektrexElectronicSystems/SpikeSafePythonSamples/instrument_examples/making_integrated_voltage_measurements/measure_all_pulsed_voltages/README.md

 The digitizer is set to receive a hardware trigger, meaning that it will use the SpikeSafe's output trigger signal as it input trigger.
 The measurement is delayed slightly to avoid measuring any rise time or possible current overshoot on the DUT.

 Note the use of the New Data query while the SpikeSafe is operating.
 While the Digitizer is still acquiring voltage data, it can be unobtrusively queried to determine if the buffer is full yet.
-The data fetch will only return fresh data if the specified measurements have occurred.
+This information can be used to determine whether the user would ideally want to fetch data, as the data fetch will only return fresh data if the specified measurements have occurred.

 ## Key Settings

 ### SpikeSafe Current Output Settings
+- **Pulse Mode:** Continuous Pulse
 - **Set Current:** 100mA
 - **Compliance Voltage:** 20V
 - **On Time:** 1ms